 1800 – Govr King, by Proclamation on 19 Nov. fixes those coins that may be used as currency

 1810 – ‘Rum currency’ forbidden by Macquarie

 1812 – The ship Samarang arrives at Port Jackson with 40,000 Spanish silver dollars which were purchased by Governor Macquarie for four shillings and nine pence each.
-To keep these within Australia he cut holes in the middle (they became known as holey dollars) and fixed their value at five shillings, the piece from the middle known as the Dump was valued at 5 pence).
+To keep these within Australia he cut holes in the middle (they became known as holey dollars), restamped them for George III of England, and fixed their value at five shillings, the ‘dump’ from the middle valued at 1 shilling and threepence

 1813 – Holey dollars and dumps declared legal currency on 30 Sept.